How do I become a Master Gardener?

 - Completing an approved project of your own design

-The local Master Gardener coordinator will help you schedule volunteer time.
+The local Master Gardener coordinator and Association will help you schedule volunteer time.
 For more information see the Master Gardener Volunteer Position Description.
 This describes the responsibilities, as well as position requirements and supervision.

 Step 3: Recertify each year